 12.Zachary Taylor- Polk probably would have stayed on for another term if he knew this drooling buffoon would be succeeding him, but it didn't last long with this General as he drained some berries with a pitcher of ice milk causing explosive diarrhea and vomiting making him the second President to die in office.
 Zachary Taylor rather of died as a president than as a general and he got his wish.

-13.Millard Fillmore- He married his teacher.
+13.Millard Fillmore- He married his teacher and then a wealthy widow after that.
 After not receiving the nomination for his party for another term, years later after meeting with former President Martin Van Buren in London(very neat for Fmr Presidents to meet) and meeting with Pope Pius IX he received word he was nominated by the Know-Nothing Party for President which he came in third to James Buchanan only winning 8 electoral votes from Maryland.

 14.Franklin Pierce- Perhaps our most noble President as well as one of our most handome fellows as President.
 His first and second child died at infancy and at age four respectively leaving their only surviving offspring Bennie.
 Unfortunately two months before his inauguration as President-elect while traveling on a train to a funeral their passenger car broke loose down an embankment leaving Bennie as the only casualty at the age of 12 something First Lady Jane Appleton Pierce had never gotten completely over.
 Even despite this he still served his country courageously by passing the most noble piece of legislation this country has ever passed preventing Civil War when he secured the passage and signed the Kansas-Nebraska Act.
 His biggest intentional blunder was not acquiring Cuba as a territory of U.S. in the Ostend Manifesto, but made up for it in his post-Presidency Civil War rhetoric.
 He denounced the war policy of President Lincoln, "fearful, fruitless, fatal civil war . . . prosecuted . . . upon the theory of emancipation, devastation, subjugation."
 Appalled by the carnage on both sides, he wondered "How futile are all our efforts to maintain the Union by force of arms."
 And I am here to add and proudly say this, President Pierce accomplished this and President Lincoln did not.